jimerik1/overpassturbo/readme.md

 - Filter by feature types
 - Define search area using polygon coordinates
 - Convert line features to polygon geometries using the `forcepolygon` option
+- Customize buffer size for polygon conversion using the `buffersize` parameter
 - Nicely formatted JSON output

 ## Installation